johntellsall/johntellsall/README.md

 ## Teacher

-- gave dozens of talks, workshops, and training sessions
+- giving dozens of talks, workshops, and training sessions